-In the 16th century, viticulture reached its peak in Austria, the vineyard was at least three times as large as today (50,000 ha) with about 150,000 to perhaps even 200,000 hectares.
-The Salzburg monk mountain was also planted with vines as the slopes of Semmering.
-There were vineyards near Linz( upper Austria), at Salzburg and to a large extent also in Carinthia and Tirol, And the capital Wien is literally built on vineyards.
-The wine book of the clergyman Johann quickly (1540-1612) describes in detail the viticulture, the cellaring techniques and the drinking culture this time.
-Due to the advent of the beer, high tax burdens and the Thirty Years War (1618-1648), however, it came in the 17th century to a decline.
-Above all, the tax brought problems, too Ungeld It has been increased from 10% to 30% within just twelve years.
-As a result, many vineyards were cleared and wheat or other products were grown instead.
-Now inferior grape varieties were preferred and cheaper mass wine won.
+In the 16th century, viticulture in Austria reached its peak, the area under vines was at least three times larger than today (50,000 hectares), with about 150,000 to perhaps even 200,000 hectares.
+The Mönchsberg in Salzburg was planted with vines just like the slopes of the Semmering.
+There were vineyards near Linz(Upper Austria), near Salzburg and, to a large extent, in Carinthia and Tyrol.
+And the capital Vienna is literally built on vineyards.
+The wine book of the clergyman Johann Rasch (1540-1612) describes in detail the viticulture, the cellar techniques and the drinking culture of that time.
+However, the advent of beer, high taxes and the Thirty Years War (1618-1648) led to a decline in the 17th century.
+The tax, also called "Ungeld", caused problems, because it was increased from 10% to 30% within only twelve years.
+This led to the fact that many vineyards were cleared and instead wheat or other products were cultivated.
+Now inferior grape varieties were preferred and cheap mass wine was made from them.

-|WINE COUNTRY (Burgenland, Lower Austria, Wien )||11874||41104||41582|
+|WINELAND (Burgenland, Lower Austria, Vienna)||11.874||41.104||41.582|

 |Eisenberg DAC (formerly Southern Burgenland)||708||515||499|

 |Leithaberg DAC (formerly Neusiedlersee Hügelland)||924||3.097||3.576|

 |Lake Neusiedl DAC||1.339||6.675||7.649|

-|Wachau With Vinea Wachau Nobilis Districtus||502||1.344||1.350|
+|Wachau DAC / Vinea Wachau Nobilis Districtus||502||1.344||1.350|

 |Wagram (formerly Donauland)||926||2.720||2.452|

-|without a winegrowing area||54||45||-|
+|without wine growing area||54||45||-|

-|West Styria DAC||261||546||501|
+|Western Styria DAC||261||546||501|

 Carinthia, Upper Austria, Salzburg, Tyrol, Vorarlberg

-The figures refer to surveys in 2017(BKI and ÖWM ) compared to 2009.
-The number of holdings has been greatly reduced from 45,380 with an average farm size of 1.28 hectares (1987) to 20,181 with 2.26 hectares (2009) and finally to 14,133 with 3,2 hectares.
-The number of small businesses (with sales volume below 5,000 liters) has almost halved.
-Many small vintagers with one hectare and less vineyard size have sold their land to larger farms or abandoned the management.
-The number of efficient plants over 30,000 liters has risen from around 970 to 1,450.
-The number of producers bottlers Qualitätswein has dropped from just under 6,500 companies to around 4,000.
-There were 2,486 million hectoliters of wine produced, of which 1,649 white wine = 66% and 0.837 red wine = 34%.
-The long-term trend from white wine to red wine has not continued (see also under Wine production volumes).
+The figures refer to surveys in 2017(BKI and ÖWMThe number of farms has fallen dramatically from 45,380 with an average farm size of 1.28 hectares (1987) to 20,181 with 2.26 hectares (2009) and finally to 14,133 with 3.2 hectares.
+The number of small farms (with sales volumes below 5,000 litres) has almost halved.
+Many small winegrowers with one hectare and less vineyard area farm size have sold their areas to larger farms or have abandoned farming.
+The number of efficient farms over 30,000 litres has increased from around 970 to 1,450.
+The number of producers bottling quality wine has fallen from just under 6,500 holdings to around 4,000.
+2.486 million hectolitres of wine were produced, of which 1.649 white wine = 66% and 0.837 red wine = 34%.
+The long-term trend from white wine to red wine did not continue (see also under Wine production volumes).

-The largest vineyard area in 1980 was 59,432 hectares.
+The largest vineyard area was in 1980 with 59,432 hectares.
 From then on, the white wine areas were continuously reduced and the red wine areas expanded.
-This trend was last stopped.
-Austria is a typical white wine country, special red wine areas are Central and Southern Burgenland, West Styria and the Thermenregion.
-In 2017, the vineyards covered a total of 46,515 hectares of planted vineyards (in 2009 there were 45,908).
-Of these, the red varieties account for 15,370 hectares = 33% (15,770 ha) and the white varieties 31,145 hectares = 67% (30,138 ha).
-Compared to 2009, there were no major changes.
-Grüner Veltliner is also the largest producer of all varieties, with 6.3%, the undisputed leader with almost one third of the total area and almost half of the white varieties.
-The red wines are dominated by the Zweigelt followed by the varieties Blaufränkisch and Blauer Portugieser.
+This trend was recently stopped.
+Austria is a typical white wine country, special red wine areas are Central and Southern Burgenland, Western Styria and the Thermenregion.
+In 2017 the vineyards covered a total of 46,515 hectares of planted area (in 2009 there were 45,908).
+Of this, the red wine varieties account for 15,370 hectares = 33% (15,770 ha) and the white wine varieties for 31,145 hectares = 67% (30,138 ha).
+There were no major changes compared to 2009.
+The Grüner Veltliner is also the undisputed leader of all varieties with a 6.3% increase, accounting for almost a third of the total area and almost half of the white wine varieties.
+Among the red wine varieties, Zweigelt dominates, followed by the Blaufränkisch and Blauer Portugieser varieties.
+The top 5:

-|White Riesling||Riesling, Rhine Riesling||White||1986||4.3||1863|
+|White Riesling||Riesling, Rhine Riesling||white||1.986||4,3||1.863|

-|White Burgundy||Pinot Blanc, Klevner||White||1971||4.2||1995|
+|White Burgundy||Pinot Blanc, Clever||white||1.971||4,2||1.995|

-|muscatel||Yellow M., Red M. / Muscat Blanc||White||864||1.9||527|
+|Muscatel||Yellow M., Red M. / Muscat Blanc||white||864||1,9||527|

-|Blue Burgundy||Pinot Noir, Blue Pinot Noir||red||616||1.3||649|
+|Blue Burgundy||Pinot Noir, Blue Pinot Noir||red||616||1,3||649|

-|Traminer||Gewurztraminer, Red T., Yellow T.||White||284||0.6||321|
+|Traminer||Gewürztraminer, Red T., Yellow T.||white||284||0,6||321|

 Wine categories / quality levels